ayan-b/blog/content/blog/GSoC19-Proposal/index.md

    <td>
 <ul>

-<li>Keep an eye on the cron job and fix failures if the API structure changes.
+<li>Keep an eye on the cron job and fix failures if the API structure changes.</li>

 <li>Help the newcomers to get started in the UCSCXena organization.
 </li>